voxpupuli/puppet-pkgng/README.md

     include pkgng

+or when you want to use specific PkgNG repositories:

+    pkgng::repo { 'pkg.freebsd.org': }
+    pkgng::repo { 'my.own.repo': }

 ### Installation via r10K

 You can also clone this repo to somewhere in your modulepath, or use something